 What central banks don’t know is keeping them in fear of the lower bound

 Right now, the policy rate is 2.5%, which is low compared to other Federal Reserve tightening cycles.
 Yet, the Federal Reserve has stopped raising the policy rate.
 Why can’t the economy support higher interest rates?
-David explains that it is partly due to the fall in the global neutral interest rate—the equilibrium that stabilizes an economy.
+David explains that it is partly due to the fall in the global neutral interest rate—the equilibrium rate that stabilizes an economy.
 Even though it is considered unobservable, there are several factors that have contributed to a lower neutral rate of interest, including aging populations, changes in risk-taking behaviors, slower technological growth and a decline in general spending.

 Another possible reason for the low neutral rate of interest is simply that central banks are keeping policy rates low and the private sector has come to expect low rates and act accordingly.
 The guessing game of what will happen in the economy creates a cycle, which is difficult to withdraw from.
 Low-interest rates encourage more borrowing and increased debt levels.
 It also creates an expectation of low future interest rates, which anchors the economy where it is at because interest rates are built, in part, off of expectation.